JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_4.md

 ## Introduction

 In this tutorial, we'll implement caching for our Phi-3-Vision model in MLX.
+Caching is a key optimization technique that can significantly improve the efficiency of language models, especially during text generation tasks.
+By storing and reusing intermediate computational results, we can reduce redundant calculations and speed up the overall inference process.

 The full implementation of this tutorial is available at https://github.com/JosefAlbers/Phi-3-Vision-MLX/tree/main/assets/tutorial_4.py